Solar-powered relief

 In spite of, or perhaps because of, her condition, Plaza Bernard has strong Christian faith.
 She prays regularly and is surrounded by care and support of her family, doctor and church that keeps her spiritually fed.

 Yet Plaza Bernard’s physical, mental and emotional well-being is dependent on the constant presence of a few essential items: her adjustable bed, her television and her air conditioning unit.
 She also has medicines that must be kept cold in the family’s refrigerator.
 The adjustable bed and air conditioner in her room help prevent ulcers on her body.
-The television helps keep her connected to what’s going on in the world.
+The television keeps her connected to what’s going on in the world and her favorite Christian TV programs.
 All of these essentials, however, require electricity.

 Pains caused by Puerto Rico's power grid